 London Children’s Museum

 The London Children’s Museum provides children and their grown-ups with extraordinary hands-on learning experiences in a distinctly child-centred environment.
-Part of the London community for 40 years, the Children’s Museum is where approximately 80,000 children and their families visit each year to dream and play, and gather to learn and grow.
+Part of the London community for 40 years, the Children’s Museum is where more than 80,000 children and their families visit each year to dream and play, and gather to learn and grow.

 Exhibits and stimulating learning experiences allow children to explore history and heritage, investigate the complexities of science and social relationships, and celebrate the beauty in art and culture.
 The Children’s Museum helps children indulge their curiosity and play their way to a life of innovation and creative discovery.